You have skipped the navigation, tab for page content

 This season, the Women’s State of Origin will be played under virtually unchanged rules from 2025, with four players on the bench and no set re-starts.

-Maroons: A hamstring injury to Game One debutant Phoenix-Rain Hippi has seen Maroons coach Nathan Cross call in versatile North Queensland back Jasmine Peters on to the wing.
-Destiny Brill, who was 18th player in the last match but was brought into the action after Keilee Joseph and Makenzie Weale were ruled out of the series opener with head knock, has been elevated into the 17, with Emma Manzelmann moving to the reserves.
-Brianna Clark, who was a late withdrawal from Game One comes back onto the bench, with Chelsea Lenarduzzi shifting to the reserves, while Otesa Pule, who scored Queensland's only try in Newcastle in her debut will start.
+Maroons: Two changes for Queensland in Thursday's 60-minute update, with Destiny Brill coming into the starting side at hooker and Jada Ferguson shifting to the interchange.
+Emma Manzelmann also comes on to the bench, with Shenae Ciesiolka reverting to 18th player.
+A hamstring injury to Game One debutant Phoenix-Rain Hippi has seen Maroons coach Nathan Cross call in versatile North Queensland back Jasmine Peters on the wing.
+Destiny Brill, who was 18th player in Newcastle but was brought into the action after Keilee Joseph and Makenzie Weale suffered head knocks, has been elevated into the 17, with Emma Manzelmann moving to the reserves.
+After being a late withdrawal from Game One, Brianna Clark comes back onto the bench, with Chelsea Lenarduzzi shifting to the reserves.
+Otesa Pule, who scored Queensland's only try in Newcastle in her debut, will start.
 Raiders forward Sophie Holyman and Broncos recruit Lillian Yarrow have been called in to train with the squad while Joseph and Weale see out the 11-day stand-down concussion protocols.
+Destiny Mino-Sinapati dropped out when the squad was cut to 19 on Wednesday.

-Blues: Tiana Penitani Gray, who played second row last game has been ruled out with a knee injury, with Māori All Stars and Jillaroos forward Rima Butler coming into the 17 by coach John Strange for her Origin debut.
-Kezie Apps moves from the bench to the starting side in the second row position.
-Hannah Southwell is the new face in the squad of 20.
+Blues: Olivia Higgins will start at hooker in the only change for the Blues in their final team update.
+Keeley Nizza moves to the interchange as a result, with Corban Baxter remaining in the squad as 18th player.
+Tiana Penitani Gray, who played second row in Game One, has been ruled out with a knee injury.
+Māori All Stars and Jillaroos forward Rima Butler comes into the 17 for her Origin debut.
+Kezie Apps moves from the bench to the starting side in the second-row position.
+Dragons forward Hannah Southwell was the new face in the squad of 20 but she has made way when the squad was trimmed 24 hours before kick-off.

 Team Lists